IN ASSUMPTIONE B. V. MARIAE. SERMO I. De gemina susceptione, Christi scilicet et Mariae.

-One thing further I say, in case this about Martha still seems doubtful.
+I add one thing, in case this about Martha still seems doubtful.
 For does she not seem to think that she whose help she sought was idle?
 But anyone who blames the openess of Mary's free soul is fleshly-minded and entirely blind to the things of the Spirit of God.
 Let him then hear that this is the best part, and such as to remain forever.
 For does not the soul seem somehow rude and raw that—without any share in divine contemplation—enters that realm where this is the one task of all, the one pursuit, and life itself?

-We flatter no one—and Oh that none of you would delude yourselves!
+We flatter no one—and, oh, that none of you would delude yourselves!
 For those to whom no steweardship, no government has been committed should either come to rest completely at the feet of Jesus with Mary, or with Lazarus in the walls of his grave.
 Why should not Martha be upset over many things, when her concern is for many persons?
-But for you who are not burdened with this necessity, only one of two things is needful: Either be thoroughly untroubled and delight in the Lord instead, or, if you cannot do so yet, then be not upset for many things but, as the prophet says, for yourself.
+But for you who are not burdened with this necessity, only one of two things is needful: Either be thoroughly untroubled and delight in the Lord instead, or, if you cannot do so yet, then do not be upset overmany things but, as the prophet says, for yourself (Psalm 51:7).

 5. I say it again, lest anyone plead the excuse of ignorance.
-You, brother—who have no call to build or steer a Noah's Ark among the waves of the flood—should either be a man greatly beloved as Daniel was or, with blessed Job, a man of sorrow and acquainted with infirmity.
-Or else I fear that He may spew you out—lukewarm and nauseating—from His mouth, when he wants to find you either, white-hot and blazing with the flame of love in thinking of Him, or with that one thought of Him ice-cold and plunging the fiery darts of the devil in the water of remorse.
+You, brother—who have no call to build or steer a Noah's Ark among the flood waves—should either be a man greatly beloved as Daniel was or, with blessed Job, a man of sorrow and acquainted with infirmity.
+Or else I fear that He may spew you out—lukewarm and nauseating—from His mouth, when He wants to find you either white-hot with the thought of Him and blazing with the flame of love, or with that one thought of Him ice-cold and plunging the fiery darts of the devil in the water of remorse.

-But it is necessary that Martha herself also be warned: a special audit is applied stewards, to discover which ones are found faithful.
-He will be faithful, if he neither seek after his own gain, but that of Jesus Christ—that his intention may be pure—nor do his own will, but the Lord's, that his actions may be well-ordered.
+But it is necessary that Martha herself also be warned: a special audit is applied to stewards, to discover which ones are found faithful.
+He will be faithful, if he neither seek his own gain but that of Jesus Christ—that his intention may be pure—nor do his own will but the Lord's, that his actions may be well-ordered.
 For there are some whose eye is not single, and they receive their reward.
-There are those who are carried by the motions of their own hearts, and all things that they offer are contaminated, yes, since their will is found out within them.
+There are those who are borne about on the motions of their own hearts, and all things that they offer are contaminated, yes, since their will is found out within them.

-Now come with me to the wedding song of Solomon, and consider how the Bridegroom, when he calls his bride, has left out none of these three things, nor added anything to them.
+Now come with me to the wedding song of Solomon, and consider how the Bridegroom, when He calls his bride, has left out none of these three things, nor added anything to them.
 Rise, He says, hasten, my love, my lovely one, my dove—and come.
 Is not His love she who, intent on the riches of her Lord, faithfully offers her very soul to Him as well?
 Whenever she leaves her spiritual study for the least of these, so often she spiritually offers her soul to Him.
-And is she not His lovely one, who, gazing on the glory of the Lord with face unveiled, is transformed from radiance to radiance into His very image, as though by the Spirit of the Lord?
-And is not His dove she who mourns and moans in the clefts of the rock, in the hollow places of the wall, as though buried under a stone?
+And is she not His lovely one, who, gazing on the glory of the Lord with face unveiled, is transformed from radiance to radiance into His very image, as though by the Spirit of the Lord (2 Corinthians 3:18)?
+And is not His dove she who mourns and moans in the clefts of the rock, in the hollow places of the wall (Song of Songs 2:14), as though buried under a stone?

 6. A woman, it says, named Martha received Him into her home.
-It is certain that Martha's place is held by brothers superior to whom concern for brotherly Charity has allotted various stewardships.
-And oh that I myself might be found among faithful stewards!
+It is certain that Martha's place is held by brothers superior, to whom brotherly Charity has providently allotted various stewardships.
+And, oh, that I myself might be found among faithful stewards!
 For to whom is what the Lord says more fitting: Martha, Martha, you are upset, than to prelates, if they perform their charge with due sollicitude.
-And who is upset over many things if not she who is weighed down by concern for everyone? both for Mary at freedom, and for repentant Lazarus, and also for those who share her own burden.
+And who is upset over many things if not she who is weighed down by concern for everyone? both for Mary set free, and for repenting Lazarus, and also for those who share her own burden.
 Look upon worried Martha, look upon Martha upset over many things.
-I am speaking of the Apostle, who instructing prelates to worry, himself carries the worry of all the Churches.
+I speak of the Apostle, who instructing prelates to worry, himself bears the worry of all the Churches.
 Who is sick, he asks, and I am not sick too?
-Who is scandalized and I am not burned?
-Let Martha then receive the Lord into her house—since the stewardship of the house has been entrusted to her.
-She is a Mediatrix to win salvation for herself along with her subjects—to receive grace, as is written: Let the mountains receive peace for the people and the hills, righteousness.
+Who is scandalized and I am not burned (2 Corinthians 9:29)?
+Let Martha then receive the Lord into her house—since stewardship of the house has been entrusted to her.
+She is a Mediatrix to win salvation for herself along with her subjects—to receive grace, as is written: Let the mountains receive peace for the people and the hills, righteousness (Psalm 71:3).
 Let all her coworkers receive, each according to the nature of their service—let them welcome Christ, let them serve Christ, let them serve Him in His members; this one among his sick brothers, that one among the poor, another among guests and pilgrims.

 7. And while these are worried so in constant service, let Mary look to how she keeps free—let her see that the Lord is sweet.
 Let her see, I say, with how devoted a mind, how quiet a spirit she may sit at the feet of Jesus, keeping Him always in her sight, and receiving words from the mouth of Him whose face is full of delights, whose speech is sweet.
 For grace is poured out on His lips, and His form is beautiful beyond the sons of men, even above every glory of Angels.
 Rejoice and give thanks, Mary—you have chosen the best part.
 Blessed are the eyes that see what you see, and the ears found worthy to hear what you hear.
 Blessed surely are you who discern the divine whisper that passes in silence—the silence in which it is altogether good to wait for the Lord.
 Be simple, not only without guile or pretense, but without multiplication of tasks, so that you may be in conversation with Him whose voice is sweet, whose face is fair.